 A slender bar of mass 4 kg and length 1.2 m pivoted at its extremity is released from its horizontal position.
 The mechanical energy measures 23.544 J while it reaches a maximum velocity of 2.971 m/s.

-Details: Due to conservation of energy principle, the mechanical energy could be calculated at any instant, particularly at the initial instant when the bar was held horizontally; its velocity i.e., kinetic energy is nil while its potential energy is maximum and is equal to the mechanical energy.
-If the datum is selected at the lowest position of the center of gravity (when the bar is in vertical position) and passing through this center of gravity, thus the height to be travelled is half the length of the bar thus E=4⋅0.6⋅9.81=23.544 J.
+Details: Due to the conservation of energy principle, the mechanical energy can be calculated at any instant, particularly at the initial instant when the bar was held horizontally; its velocity, i.e., kinetic energy, is zero, while its potential energy is maximum and equal to the mechanical energy.
+If the datum is selected at the lowest position of the center of gravity (when the bar is in vertical position) and passing through this center of gravity, the height to be traveled is half the length of the bar, thus E=4⋅0.6⋅9.81=23.544 J.

 The maximum velocity is reached when the potential energy vanishes according to the principle of the conservation of energy.
 This happens when the bar passes by the horizontal position: E=Tmax⇒23.544=12Ipivotω2